roopksaini/itwin-cli-manual/docs/user-stories/itwin-script-progress-tracker.md

 ## Scenario

-As a user, I want to monitor key aspects of my iTwin project at a glance.
+As a user, I want to monitor key aspects of my iTwin at a glance.
 This includes tracking repositories, iModels, connections, synchronized files, user roles, changesets, and named versions in an iModel.

 ## Steps